grafos-ml/frappe/doc/src/tutorial.rst

 models available.
 It loads these models in a background process and swaps the old models with the new models.

-The serving system is fast, and most parts of the code are optimised for faste execution.
+The serving system should be efficient, therefore, most parts of the code are optimised for fast execution.
 We describe here the optimisations performed for the Matrix Factorisation algorithm (http://sifter.org/~simon/journal/20061211.html).
 When using this model, we get a utility score for a user and an item by computing a dot